-“It’s almost like a fairy tale,” Brawner says.
+“It’s almost like a fairy tale,” Brawner said.

-Her dream season began the day after Thanksgiving in 2012 when she flew to New York City to join her new Globetrotters teammates on a 10-game tour of global military bases, including Afghanistan which marked the 121st country the Globetrotters have performed in their illustrious career.
+Her dream season began the day after Thanksgiving in 2012 when she flew to New York City to join her new Harlem Globetrotters teammates on a 10-game tour of global military bases, including Afghanistan which marked the 121st country the Globetrotters had performed in their illustrious career.
 Brawner never imagined dribbling a basketball would land her on foreign soil.
-That launched a nearly year-long traveling worldwide traveling excursion with the Globetotters.
+That launched a three year-long traveling worldwide traveling excursion with the Globetrotters.

-Though she averaged 8.5 points in 43 career games for Dominican’s women’s basketball team as a Global Management graduate student, Brawner exhibited a passion and flair for the game that her coach at Dominican, Brianna Chambers, believed could serve her well in professional basketball.
+Though she averaged 8.5 points in 43 career games for Dominican’s women’s basketball team as a Global Management graduate student in the Barowsky School of Business, Brawner exhibited a passion and flair for the game that her coach at Dominican at the time, Brianna Chambers, believed could serve her well in professional basketball.

-“That’s why I liked her,” Chambers says.
+“That’s why I liked her,” said Chambers, now an assistant women's basketball coach at the University of Portland.
 “I like a little flash from my point guards.”

 The Cinderella-like story of how Brawner became a Globetrotter started when she became a Penguin.
 Chambers was searching for a point guard during the summer of 2009 and asked Skyline High School girls coach Shawn Hipol.
 He said he had someone in mind: His assistant coach, Brawner.